arialdomartini/arialdomartini.github.io/_posts/2023-08-29-without-mediatr-request-response.md

 ### Isn't this exactly what MediatR does?
 MediatR too interposes an abstraction between `Client` and `PingHandler`.
-Therefore, isn't it a legit implementation of the Dependency Inversion Principle?
+It is a legit implementation of the Dependency Inversion Principle, isn't it?

 **Answer**<br/>
 No, it's not.
-MediatR interposes an extra abstraction layer.
+MediatR interposes an extra, unneeded abstraction layer.

 ![Client depends on an abstraction of PingHandler](static/img/without-mediatr/with-mediatr.png)